mattansb/Regression-to-the-Marshmallow-Girls/README.md

 _May 21st 2026 update:_ I recived an official response from a food scientist on behalf of the marshmallow company:

-> There of no differences in the ingredients except for the color and the pink marshmallow contains strawberry extract.
+> There are no differences in the ingredients besides the colors, and the pink marshmallow contains strawberry extract.